keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 og:
   image:
     url: /images/tags/functional-programming/functional-grass-512x512.png
-    alt: Leveraging the effects of two or more contexts to affect outcomes of success or failure.
+    alt: Leveraging the effects of two or more contexts to allow computations to proceed or halt.
 ---

 Remember functors?
 Recall from my last post, {{linkedTitle "_posts/2022-03-15-embracing-nondeterminism-part-1.md"}}, they are structures that define a single operation: `map()`.
-What `map()` allows you to do is lift a function into a context and apply it to its term if context is in its desired case, but performing no action if not.
+What `map()` allows you to do is lift a function into a context and apply it to its term if the context is in the desired case, but performing no action if not.
+In this post we will explore how to exploit contexts in their undesired cases to halt computations in order to express control flow.

 <!--more-->